yg211/bert_nli/README.md

 The trained model (that has the best performance on the dev set) will be saved to directory *output/*.

-## Test the performance of the trained
+## Test the performance of the trained models
 * To test the performance of a trained model on the MNLI and SNLI dev sets, run the command below:
 ```shell script
 python test_trained_model.py --bert_type bert-large
 ```

+## Performance of Trained Models
 ----
 **BERT-base**